HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 {% codeblock lang:yaml %}

-# Default values for Label Studio Enterprise
+# Default values for Label Studio Enterprise.
 # This is a YAML-formatted file.
 # Declare variables to be passed into your templates.